pdmosses/metaborg.github.io/docs/references/statix/rules.md

 the `maps` construct for each argument.

 !!! info "Normalization"
-    Similar to functional constraints, constraints derived using the `maps` construct are normalized to regular predicative constraints.
-This normalization can be inspected using the `Spoofax > Syntax > Format normalized AST` menu action.
+    Similar to functional constraints, constraints derived using the `#!statix maps` construct are normalized to regular predicative constraints.
+This normalization can be inspected using the `#!gui Spoofax > Syntax > Format normalized AST` menu action.

 ## Injections of Namespaces and Relations